18F/handbook/pages/general-information-and-resources/chicago.md

 ### Enter the building with a GSA badge

 Your GSA ID grants you access to the building at any time between 7 a.m. and 6 p.m.
-After-hours access is allowed, but you will have to log your name in a guestbook.
 The gates are located by the elevator banks on the south side of the building.

 To set up turnstile access on your badge, visit room 200.
 You'll need to know